Bedrock-OSS/bedrock-scripting-faq-bot/README.md

 ## files

-+ token.txt file in same directory as script. token.txt should contain the Discord bot client token
++ token.txt file in same directory as script. token.txt should contain the Discord bot client

+## discord server

++ role: faq-management: the role for people who can create FAQs
++ role: bsb-admin: the role for people who can use the bot's admin commands, like bug reporting